 Special Residency Session for Black Artists

-Over the next six months, The Luminary will host a special residency session supporting the work of 8 leading St. Louis artists.
+Throughout 2017, The Luminary is hosting a special residency session supporting the work of 8 leading St. Louis artists.
 The Luminary will support the group individually and collectively through studio space, visits with critics and curators, participation in exhibitions, consultation, documentation, archiving, writing and more in response to the shifting needs and concerns of the participants.
 The session is an experiment in direct care and communal collaboration, asking how we as an institution can share not only our resources, but our power to better serve black artists in particular in this critical moment for our city and nation’s history, as well as be interrogated ourselves to learn together towards new institutional forms.

 In 2013, The Luminary initiated an international exchange program to create an exchange of opportunities between artists, curators and organizations in St. Louis and another international city.
 In most cases both residency accommodations and exhibition opportunities will be provided, but each exchange will be unique.
 This program is currently by invitation only.